Euphoria longana (Longan Fruit Pulp Extract)

 Euphoria longana, more commonly classified today as Dimocarpus longan, is the longan fruit native to southern Asia.
 Its dried fleshy aril, known in Traditional Chinese Medicine as Long Yan Rou or 'dragon eye flesh,' has been used for centuries to nourish the heart and spleen, calm the spirit, and support sleep, memory, and emotional balance in classical formulas.
 The pulp contains polyphenols, polysaccharides, gallic acid, ellagic acid, and corilagin that have been characterized in preclinical pharmacology studies for antioxidant, anti-inflammatory, sleep-supportive, and neuroprotective activity.
 Human clinical evidence is limited and traditional use dominates, so longan is best viewed as a supportive botanical within broader sleep, mood, or cognitive formulations.

-Studied Dose Traditional Chinese Medicine doses of dried longan aril typically range from 6 to 15 g per day as a decoction or in formulations; standardized extract doses are not yet well established.
+Studied Dose Dried longan aril typically 6-15 g/day as a decoction or in formulations; standardized extract doses not yet well established.

 Active Compound Polyphenols (gallic acid, ellagic acid, corilagin), polysaccharides, and flavonoids concentrated in the dried fruit pulp (aril).